ansys/pydpf-core/docs/source/user_guide/operators.rst

 Evaluating Operators
 ~~~~~~~~~~~~~~~~~~~~
-With all the required inputs assigned, the fields_container can now be
+With all the required inputs assigned, the :class:`ansys.dpf.core.fields_container`can be
-output from the operator with:
+outputted from the operator:

 .. code-block:: python